 There’s no denying it, French Polynesia is an expensive destination to visit.

-As a famous honeymoon destination, for many, a trip to French Polynesia is a luxurious one, only complete with the extravagance of overwater bungalows, luxurious all-inclusive resorts and a daily dose of waterfront cocktails with an excessive price tag to match.
+As a famous honeymoon destination, for many, a trip to French Polynesia is a luxurious one, only complete with the extravagance of overwater bungalows, luxurious all-inclusive resorts and a daily dose of waterfront cocktails.
 But, by opting for a slightly less lavish but no less wonderful experience, a trip to this trail of island paradise doesn’t have to break the bank.

 On a tight travel budget, we still managed to rub shoulders with curious reef sharks and swarms of marine fish, discover secret waterfalls and get lost in thick virgin forests, sample the local cuisine and a cheeky piña colada by the water, and swim through postcard-perfect lagoons and catch some rays on our own private island.

 If you’re looking to visit this stunning part of the Pacific without paying a small fortune, these are our best tips for visiting Tahiti and the islands of French Polynesia on a budget.